 2. You can eat it, as is – a combination of mashed vegetables and liquid.

-4. You can add healthy sweetener, and keep it in the refrigerator.
+5. You can add healthy sweetener, such as maple syrup or honey or elderberry syrup, and keep it in the refrigerator.

-5. You can start the tincture at a new moon and squeeze it out at a full moon
+6. You can start the tincture at a new moon and squeeze it out at a full moon.

 How it works: